ronaldoussoren/pyobjc/docs/api/module-objc.rst

       The normal way to create instances of (subclasses of) :class:`objc_object` is to call the normal Cocoa allocation method.
-Calling the class should only be used to contruct a proxy from a pre-existing pointer value (for interoperability with other libraries).
+Calling the class should only be used to construct a proxy from a pre-existing pointer value (for interoperability with other libraries).